PRA for AI Framework

 Based on organizational requirements, stakeholder priorities, and system characteristics, assessors first select the appropriate complexity of their assessment.
 This can range from quick, focused discovery to extensive analyses of risk propagation and amplification across society.

-The framework's tools and guidance support assessors as they move from aspect-level analysis to threat model development, and then to specific risk scenarios.
+The framework’s tools and guidance support assessors as they move from aspect-level analysis to threat model development, and then to specific risk scenarios.
 Using bottleneck-based reasoning, assessors identify where AI systems could differentially enable harmful outcomes.
 Scenarios are then evaluated by determining harm severity and likelihood levels, deriving risk level estimates.
 The framework also provides guidance on integration of data sources and techniques for generating risk scenarios.
-Detailed instructions and supporting tools are available in the accompanying Workbook page.
+Detailed instructions and supporting tools are available in the accompanying workbook page.

 Depending on organizational needs and context, assessors may conduct additional analyses.
-They can examine how different aspects of the system might interact to create new risks (second order assessment), or analyze how risks could propagate through interconnected social and technical systems (pathway operator enhanced assessment).
+They can examine how different aspects of the system might interact to create new risks (second order assessment), or analyze how risks could propagate through interconnected social and technical systems (propagation operator enhanced assessment).
 Figure 2 provides an overview of the process.

 PRA Framework Assessment Process Flowchart